swissmanu/mse-thesis/content/content.md

 ### Moderated Remote Usability Test

-Once the main elements of the prototype were working sufficiently, I conducted a remote usability test [@CITE] with three subjects.
+Once the main elements of the prototype were working sufficiently, I conducted a remote usability test [@Nielsen_Participants_1994; @Boren_Ramey_2000; @Norgaard_Hornbaek_2006] with three subjects.
 The goals of this study were:

 1. To verify that operator log points can replace manual print statements in an actual programming scenario
 2. To identify usability issues not detected during development